Derricks-Open-Source-Quest/AutoGreen/README.md

 #### A Brief Introduction of GreenWeb Language Extensions

 AutoGreen is a system that automatically annotates Web applications with GreenWeb language extensions.
 Here we provide a brief overview of GreenWeb.
 More details can be found in this paper.
+The GreenWeb [readme](GreenWeb.md) file contained in this repo provides instructions on how to patch the Chromium browser to support the Greenweb language extensions.

 GreenWeb let developers specify two critical aspects of end-user QoS experience in mobile Web applications: QoS type and QoS target.
 Intuitively, QoS type characterizes whether users perceive QoS experience by interaction responsiveness or animation smoothness, and QoS target denotes the performance level that is required to deliver a desirable user experience for a specific QoS type.